sevmeyer/prng/README.md

 `prng-test-stdout` writes binary data to stdout for [PracRand].
 It has three modes, to test the implementation of sfc64 itself, as well as the implementations of the uniform distributions.
-In my test runs, all three modes passed a length of 1TB.
+In my test runs up to 1TB, all three modes passed.

+`prng-test-ranges` iterates through a number of seeds and values, to test if the uniform distributions are in range.

     ./test/prng-test-stdout raw64   | RNG_test stdin64 -tlmax 1TB -multithreaded
     ./test/prng-test-stdout fDist32 | RNG_test stdin32 -tlmax 1TB -multithreaded
     ./test/prng-test-stdout iDist16 | RNG_test stdin16 -tlmax 1TB -multithreaded

-`prng-test-ranges` iterates through a number of seeds and values, to test if the uniform distributions are in range:

     ./test/prng-test-ranges